-Tim joined Carte Blanche in 2011.
-Here he has had the opportunity to work with Alan Lucien Øyen, Ina Christel Johannessen, Hooman Sharifi, Marcos Morau, Sang Jijia, Siri Jøntvedt and Snelle Ingrid Hall, Lina Majdalanie, Marcelo Evelin, Mia Habib, Sharon Eyal, Hofesh Shechter, Rui Horta and Crystal Pite.
+Tim has been a dancer in Carte Blanche since 2011.
+During this time he has performed work by and participated in creations with choreographers such as Alan Lucien Øyen, Ina Christel Johannessen, Hooman Sharifi, Marcos Morau, Sang Jijia, Siri Jøntvedt & Snelle Ingrid Hall, Lina Majdalanie, Marcelo Evelin, Mia Habib, François Chaignaud, Pieter Ampe, Kristin Ryg Helgebostad & Ingeleiv Berstad, Pedro Gómez, Ole Martin Meland, Lia Rodrigues, Ayelen Parolin, Sharon Eyal, Hofesh Schecter, Rui Horta, Bouchra Ouizgue and Crystal Pite.